Copyright © 2023-2025 The Johns Hopkins University Applied Physics Laboratory LLC

 Default Security Contexts for Bundle Protocol Security (BPSec) |

-The BSL as a whole is separated into two primary layers of implementation: an API-centric abstract Frontend library and a host-binding concrete Backend library.
+The BSL is internally separated into two layers of implementation: an API-centric abstract Frontend library and a host-binding concrete Backend library.

 The Frontend library provides the service API for the BSL to be called by its associated BPA as needed and for stable public APIs used by Policy Provider implementations and Security Context implementations.
 The Backend library implements forward-declared structs and functions from the Frontend using specific concrete data containers, algorithms, etc.